 It is possible to have your pressure lights turned on without tire pressure leaking or below the required pressure standard.
 More a reason you need to know more on how to get out of the hook of being stuck with this situation whenever it comes.

 Can The Pressure Light Still Be On After Filling Tires?

 Yes, your pressure light can still be on even after filling up your tires with the right air quantity.
 This is probably a minor problem, yet if not considered, could have other toughness to itself.

 Almost every car will turn on the pressure light a few seconds after a refilling is done.
 This isn’t a bad sign; it is just a process to turn off the error code completely.
-The car isn’t entirely wrong if after a refilling is done the pressure light is still on; give it a break to turn off by itself.
+The car isn’t entirely wrong if after a refilling is done the pressure light is still on; give it a break to turn it off by itself.